My Editing Philosophy

 - Plot – Did you leave any questions unanswered throughout the story?
 Does the story remain consistent between chapters in a book or between entries in a series?
 Do you have any gaps in the plot that should be addressed in order to make the story complete?

 As you will notice, consistency is one of the major themes with any of the edit recommendations I provide.
-With a consistent adherence to your particular style, the reader is more like to be drawn into your world.
+With a consistent adherence to your particular style, the reader is more likely to be drawn into your world.

 Once I have completed both of the above editing phases, I will return the edited script to you.
 This will give you a chance to accept or reject any recommendations I have made.
 This will also allow you to address any questions, as you see fit, that I present to you about the script in my track-change comments.
 Once in final draft form, and if you desire it, I will perform a final proofread of your script with any edits you make.
-This will allow me to perform another comb-through for errors to ensure I didn’t miss anything.

 Alternatively, I offer a standalone proofread service that checks for major errors on a script that is near-ready for publication.
 This can serve as a second set of eyes should you desire it.